Understanding Dissociation: A Guide to Navigating Trauma and PTSD

 What Does Dissociation with Trauma/PTSD Feel Like?

 Imagine this: You're at a party, surrounded by laughter and conversations, but suddenly you feel like you’re floating above the scene, as if you’re an observer instead of a participant.
 Your body is there, smiling and nodding, but inside, you feel disconnected, like you’re in a different universe.
 You might even find yourself zoning out during a conversation, missing crucial details that your friends are talking about.
-Or picture this: You’re driving and then suddenly realize you’ve lost track of time or the route.
-You were there physically, but mentally, it felt like a blank space, like your mind took a little vacation.
-That’s dissociation at work; it can happen in various forms, from daydreaming to feeling completely detached from your surroundings.

 How does DBT Therapy Help with Dissociation?

 Dialectical Behavioral Therapy (DBT) is like your personal roadmap back to reality.
 It provides tools to manage overwhelming emotions and helps you become more aware of your surroundings, grounding you in the present moment.
-In DBT, you learn skills like mindfulness, which can help you stay connected to the here and now.
+In trauma therapy DBT, you learn skills like mindfulness, which can help you stay connected to the here and now.
 Techniques like deep breathing and guided imagery can ease that disconnection.
 You’ll also explore emotional regulation strategies, which help you understand your feelings without being overwhelmed by them.
-Instead of shutting down when things get tough, DBT teaches you to engage with those feelings in a healthier way.
-And let’s not forget the importance of validation.
-DBT encourages you to acknowledge your experiences and emotions, which can help diminish the urge to dissociate.
-By giving yourself permission to feel and process, you can gradually regain control over those moments when you might want to retreat into dissociation.

 If you find yourself slipping into that detached state and feel the weight of PTSD, know that you’re not alone, and there are ways to manage it.
 Please call Southern Pine Counseling for help.
+Our compassionate trauma therapists can help you reclaim your mental space after trauma, anxiety, or PTSD creeps in, and you feel more present and navigate life with a renewed sense of agency.

-Breathe Easy: Unlocking the Power of Breath Work and Body-Based Practices for Anxiety Relief After Trauma
+Unlocking the Power of Breath Work and Body-Based Practices for Anxiety Relief After Trauma

 You know, those moments when life feels like it’s spiraling out of control, and you need something to steady you?
 That's where breath work and body-based practice techniques come in.
 They’re your secret weapon to finding calm in the storm.